Howdy pardners. My name is Joseph Cox.

 I know, two different ends of the spectrum, but I was the poster child for undiagnosed ADHD.

 The career test I took in high school told me I should be an astronaut, but now I see that test was wrong.
 Everyone I know who was supposed to be an astronaut, according to that test, is in prison.
+I grew up hard but was smart enough to stay out of prison.
+Some of my friends were not so inclined.

 My Junior College career counselor told me I should become a lawyer because I was inquisitive and loved to argue.
 I passed on this, since most lawyers I knew, at the time, hated their jobs and asked me if I was ready to sell my soul.